Healthcare in Singapore

 Medisave Bill Subsidy (source: Ministry of Health)

-To know more about subsidized healthcare system for Singaporeans, refer to Ministry of Health website.
+To know more about subsidised healthcare system for Singaporeans, refer to Ministry of Health website.

 Private health insurance

-If you are a foreigner working in Singapore, you are exempted from CPF contributions but this also means that you do not have access to the government’s subsidized health insurance scheme as above.
+If you are a foreigner working in Singapore, you are exempted from CPF contributions but this also means that you do not have access to the government’s subsidised health insurance schemes.
 The good news is that day-to-day healthcare services are quite affordable in Singapore even if you don’t have any health insurance.
-However you must think about your health insurance options to safeguard you and your family in the event of any critical illnesses.
+However, it is also advisable that you consider your health insurance options to safeguard you and your family in the event of any critical illnesses.

-If your Singapore employer is a medium to large size company, it’s likely that the company will provide a health insurance policy that covers you and your family.
+If your Singapore employer is a medium to large-sized company, it is likely that the company will provide a health insurance policy that covers you and your family.
 You should check health insurance benefits with your potential employer if you are in the process of relocating to Singapore.
 If you have your own business or are considering providing health benefits to your employees, you should seriously consider taking up a private health insurance policy to cover for at least critical illnesses.
-There is a variety of choices and healthy competition among internationally recognized health insurance companies who can offer you a policy that suits your needs.
-Depending on your age, lifestyle habits, and the type of policy, the monthly cost of a critical illness private health insurance may range from S$75 to S$400 per insured.
-Below is a list of some of the established private insurers in Singapore:
+There is a variety of choices and healthy competition among internationally recognised health insurance companies who can offer you a policy that suits your needs.
+Depending on your age, lifestyle habits, and the type of policy, the monthly cost of a critical illness private health insurance may range from S$75 to S$400 per insured person.

 Public healthcare facilities are divided into 6 clusters: Alexandra Health Pte Ltd (anchored by Khoo Teck Puat Hospital in the North), Eastern Health Alliance (anchored by Changi General Hospital in the East), National Healthcare Group (anchored by Tan Tock Seng Hospital in the central region), National University Health System (anchored by National University Hospital), Jurong Health (anchored by the upcoming Jurong General Hospital in the west) and SingHealth (anchored by the Singapore General Hospital).
 These clusters were made to foster vertical integration of services, enhance synergy and economies of scale in-line with the government’s aim to spur innovation and improve the quality of healthcare while keeping medical costs affordable.